theoko/Spider_fedreservejobs/README.md

 If the program gives incorrect output:
 1) re-run the program and check again.
-2) if it still gives you the incorrect output, then delete the pycache folder present in emptor\tutorial\spiders
+2) if it still gives you the incorrect output, then delete the pycache folder present in emptor\tutorial\spiders ( this was a bug in my sistem, does not have to be in yours, but this is a fix if it does happen)

 ### Note[3]:
 3 Files are added in the locaton : emptor\tutorial\spiders as soon as you run the program.
 1) search_queries.txt: stores the input details and the result line.
 2) iframe_src.html: the final html response
 3) output_data.txt: stores the scraped data in an orderly manner.

+( The output data can be easily stored in other data formats and can be used for data analytics if needed )